bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s just take a look at a simple example of this here.
+Let&apos;s just take a look at a simple example of this here.
 If I go over to my code editor over here, I have just a link to Google here.
 Just a normal anchor tag with an HREF going to Google.
-Down here, I have variable link document **querySelector** a is going to go into my document, find the first anchor tag, it would find, which is the only one on the page, and then I\'ve got attached to that **link.addEventListener** when you click passing the event.
-We\'ll use the event object in combination with **event.preventDefault** to keep that default action from happening.
-In this case, we won\'t go to Google so I could do alert.
+Down here, I have variable link document **querySelector** a is going to go into my document, find the first anchor tag, it would find, which is the only one on the page, and then I&apos;ve got attached to that **link.addEventListener** when you click passing the event.
+We&apos;ll use the event object in combination with **event.preventDefault** to keep that default action from happening.
+In this case, we won&apos;t go to Google so I could do alert.
 Sorry, no Google for you.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->